Grace Taylor (gymnast): NCAA career

-Grace joined the gymnastic team at the University of Georgia in 2007, and she is majoring in health promotion.
+Grace joined the gymnastics team at the University of Georgia in 2007, and she is majoring in health promotion.

 In her first season as a Georgia Gym Dog, Grace was named a First-Team All-American on beam and a Second-Team All-American on bars, she led off the beam lineup much of the year, averaging 9.85, was ranked in the nation's top 20 on beam and bars, led league freshmen with an average of 9.866 in six regular-season SEC meets, and she contributed to the gym dog's 3rd consecutive NCAA title (8th overall), and 15th SEC championship.

 In 2008, and her sophomore season, Grace earned her first career 10 against Iowa State on bars.
 She was again named First-Team All-American on beam, after she won the NCAA title with a 9.95.
 She also received First-Team All-American honours on bars, and Second-Team All-American on Floor.

 Throughout her time at Georgia, Grace has volunteered for Special Olympics, the Golden Harvest Food Bank and the “Together We Can” food drive, and she also participates in SHINE, a gymnastics-based children's ministry at Cornerstone Church in Athens.